Atifzada/Todo_Test/README.md

 # 📖 To-do-list <a name="about-project"></a>

-> A simple website that displays a simple HTML list of To Do tasks and allows you to add and remove from that list.
+> A simple website that displays a simple HTML list of To Do tasks and allows you to add and remove from that list.Also Jest test is performed

 ## 🛠 Built With <a name="built-with">
 -HTML